Subconvexity for $L$-Functions on $\mathrm{GL}_3$ over Number Fields

 Later, in the spirit of Blomer and Young, Nunes \cite{Nunes-GL3} improved Xiaoqing Li's exponent $\frac {11} {16}$ in \eqref{0eq: Li} into Blomer's $\frac {5} {8}$ in \eqref{0eq: Blomer}.

 In this paper, we shall prove subconvexity results in the $t$-aspect for $\GL_3$ and the $\GL_2$ Archimedean aspect for $\mathrm{GL}_3 \times \mathrm{GL}_2$ over arbitrary number fields.
-The \Voronoi summation formula for $\GL_3$ of Ichino and Templier \cite{Ichino-Templier} is used in its full generality, with the aid of the asymptotic formulae of Bessel functions for $\GL_3$ in \cite{Qi-Bessel}.
+The Vorono\"i summation formula for $\GL_3$ of Ichino and Templier \cite{Ichino-Templier} is used in its full generality, with the aid of the asymptotic formulae of Bessel functions for $\GL_3$ in \cite{Qi-Bessel}.

 As explained in \S \ref{sec: XQLi}, there are technical issues to generalize the analysis of Xiaoqing Li to number fields other than $\BQ$, so, instead, our approach is inspired by the works of Blomer, Young, and Nunes.
-As for the strategy, briefly speaking, Xiaoqing Li uses the \Voronoi summation twice, while we use the \Voronoi summation once, followed by the large sieve.
+As for the strategy, briefly speaking, Xiaoqing Li uses the Vorono\"i summation twice, while we use the Vorono\"i summation once, followed by the large sieve.

 For other related works, see for example \cite{Ivic-t-aspect,Petrow-Cubic,PY-Cubic,PY-Weyl2,PY-Weyl3,Ye-GL3,Huang-GL3,Qi-Gauss}.

 For subconvexity results for $\GL_3$ over $\BQ$ without the self-dual assumption, we refer the reader to the papers of Munshi, Holowinsky, Nelson, Yongxiao Lin, et. al., \cite{Munshi-Circle-III,Munshi-Circle-IV,Munshi-Circle-IV2,Munshi-GL3xGL2,HoNe-ZeroFr,Lin-GL3,SZ-Depth,Aggarwal-GL3,Munshi-GL3GL2-q,LinSun-GL3,Lin-Integral}.